Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Phased progressive learning schedule

-The training is also divided into three phases and the same transformation function $f(E)$ as defined in PPW is used.
-During the initial phase, $q=1$ means the algorithm randomly chooses each sample with the same probability from every category.
-During the progressive transition phase, $f(E)$ is used for the smooth transfer of $q$ from $1$ to $1-\delta$.
-During the final phase, a hyperparameter $\delta$ is introduced in order to alleviate the difference in head-tail classes.
-Generally, each class has an equal probability of being chosen when $\delta$ is set as 1 $(q=0)$.
+The training is also divided into three phases and uses the same transformation function $f(E)$ as defined in the PPW.
+During the initial phase, $q=1$ means that the algorithm randomly selects from each class with equal probability.
+During the progressive transition phase, $f(E)$ is used to smooth the transition of $q$ from 1 to $1-\delta$.
+During the final phase, a hyperparameter $\delta$ is introduced to narrow the difference between the head and tail classes.
+In general, each class has an equal chance of being selected when $\delta$ is set to 1 $(q=0)$.

-It should be noted that the progressively-balanced (P-B) sample method that was proposed by Kang et al. \cite{24} is similar to the progressive transition phase of the PPS, but it lacks the initial and final training phases.
-However, the initial phase is believed to be indispensable and training in the universal pattern on the original data can better initialize model parameters in the subsequent training stages.
+It should be noted that the progressively-balanced (P-B) sampling method \cite{kang2019decoupling} is similar to the progressive transition phase of the PPS, but it lacks the initial and final training phases.
+However, the initial phase is considered essential because training in the universal pattern on the original data can better initialize model parameters for subsequent training stages.
 During the equally important final phase, the training shifts completely to the balanced mode.
-In this situation, training does not end immediately and continues for a certain epoch.
-The strategy is conducive to the continuous updating of the upper classifier, which better matches the tail classes.
+In this situation, the training does not end immediately, but continues for a certain number of epochs.
+This strategy is conducive to the continuous updating of the upper classifier, which better matches the tail classes.

-\subsection{Phased Progressive Mixup}
+\subsection{Phased progressive mixup}

-The previously proposed mixup has the aim of expanding the diversity of samples and alleviating adversarial perturbations in DCNN.
-The mixup has been proven to be beneficial when used in combination with re-balancing methods \cite{26,28}.
-It has been observed that Remix \cite{28} performs linear interpolation weighting by relaxing the mixing factor in comparison to Mix up \cite{27} and Manifold mixup \cite{36}, as follows:
+The previously proposed mixup mitigates adversarial perturbations by increasing the diversity of the samples, and it has been shown to be effective when used in combination with re-balancing methods \cite{zhong2021improving,chou2020remix}.

-where each new mixed example ($\widetilde{x},\widetilde{y}$) is generated through a combination of an arbitrary sample pair ($x_1,y_1$) and ($x_2,y_2$). $\lambda_x$ is an image mixing factor that is chosen at random from the $\beta$ distributed values and $\lambda_y$ is a label mixing factor, which is defined as:

-where $\kappa$ and $\tau$ are two hyperparameters in the Remix method \cite{28}. $n_1$ and $n_2$ denote the number of samples in the class of sample $1$ and sample $2$.